Treatment for Alcoholism

 Inpatient or Outpatient Rehab

-Rehab is the primary purpose of an addiction treatment center.
+An addiction treatment center offers at least one form of rehab.
 There are thousands of treatment centers in the United States and even more throughout the world that offer inpatient and outpatient rehab programs for alcoholics.
 Patients in an inpatient rehab program reside for several days or weeks at a treatment facility.
-Often, inpatient rehab involves a supervised detox program.
+An inpatient rehab program addressesthe physical and emotional aspects of addiction in a therapeutic setting.
+Inpatient rehab often follows completion of a supervised detox program.

 Joining a Support Group